Financial literacy: Singapore

 In Singapore, the National Institute of Education Singapore established the inaugural Financial Literacy Hub for Teachers in 2007 to empower school teachers to infuse financial literacy into core curriculum subjects to embed pedagogically sound activities to engage students in learning.
-Such day-today relevant and authentic illustrations enhance the experiential learning to build financial capability in youth.
+Such day-to-day relevant and authentic illustrations enhance the experiential learning to build financial capability in youth.
 Integral to evidence-based practices in schools, research on financial literacy is spearheaded by the Hub, which has published numerous impact studies on the effectiveness of financial literacy programs and on the perceptions and attitudes of teachers and students.

 The Singapore government through the Monetary Authority of Singapore funded the setting up of the Institute for Financial Literacy in July 2012.
-The institute is managed jointly by MoneySENSE (a national financial education programme) and the Singapore Polytechnic.
-This Institute aims to build core financial capabilities across a broad spectrum of the Singapore population by providing free and unbiased financial education programmes to working adults and their families.
+The institute is managed jointly by MoneySense (a national financial education program) and the Singapore Polytechnic.
+This Institute aims to build core financial capabilities across a broad spectrum of the Singapore population by providing free and unbiased financial education programs to working adults and their families.
 From July 2012 to May 2017, the Institute reached out to more than 110,000 people in Singapore via workshops and talks.

+South Korea

+South Korea is recognized as one of the top 10 global economies, yet there are varying levels of financial literacy among its citizens.
+According to a 2021 survey conducted by the Ministry of Economy and Finance, the average financial literacy score in South Korea was 56.3 out of 100.

 Europe

 France

 In 2016, France introduced a national economic, budgetary and financial education (EDUFI) strategy based on OECD principles.
 The government designated the Banque de France as the national operator in charge of implementing the policy.

 This government-led strategy aims to promote financial literacy in French society.
 Measures include financial education and budget planning courses for young people.
-Entrepreneurs and financially vulnerable individuals also receive support to develop skills in this area.
+Entrepreneurs and financially vulnerable individuals also receive support to develop skills.

 The Banque de France conducts periodic surveys on the level of understanding, attitudes and behaviour of the French population regarding budgetary and financial matters.
-It also carries out awareness-raising measures on topics such as overindebtedness, bank inclusion schemes, means of payment, bank accounts, credit, savings and insurance.
+It also raises awareness on topics such as over-indebtedness, bank inclusion schemes, means of payment, bank accounts, credit, savings and insurance.

 The Cité de l'Économie opened to the public in June 2019.
 This institution is the first French museum dedicated entirely to fostering economic literacy in an instructive and entertaining way.
-It is funded by the Banque de France in cooperation with several partners, including the Ministry for Education, the Institut pour l’Éducation Financière du Public (IEFP – Institute for Public Financial Education) and the Bibliothèque Nationale de France.
+The Banque de France funds it in cooperation with several partners, including the Ministry for Education, the Institut pour l'Éducation Financière du Public (IEFP – Institute for Public Financial Education) and the Bibliothèque Nationale de France.

 Belgium

-The FSMA is tasked with contributing to better financial literacy of savers and investors that will enable individual savers, insured persons, shareholders and investors in Belgium to be in a better position in their relationships with their financial institutions.
-As a result, they will be less likely to purchase products that are not suited to their profile.
+The FSMA is tasked with contributing to better financial literacy of savers and investors enabling individual savers, insured persons, shareholders and investors in Belgium to be in a better position in their relationships with their financial institutions.
+As a result, they will be less likely to purchase products unsuited to their profile.